Forest gate community school 3

 • For all years 7, 8 and 9: homework is explicitly linked to a DPR memory key objective (MKO).

-• For all years 10 and 11: homework is linked to any relevant KO, but must test the memory and recall skills
+• For all years 10 and 11: Homework is linked to any relevant KO but must test the memory and recall skills which link to exam questions

-(Years 7-9) assessing the expanding domain: We will formally assess our students three times a year to help us understand how much learning they are able to successfully recall.
+Years 7-9 are assessed on the expanding domain.
+We formally assess our students three times a year to help us understand how much learning they are able to successfully recall.

-The results from these tests can be used to further inform the DPR judgements
+Years 10-11 interim assessments are directly linked to GCSE specifications.
+The results from these tests can be used to further inform the DPR judgements.

 These include:

-1. GL Pass Tests - All years.
-A nationally recognised, robust self-evaluation system for the standardised measurement of pupil attitudes
+1. GL Pass Tests for all years.
+GL pass tests are a nationally recognised, robust self-evaluation system for the standardised measurement of pupil attitudes to school.

-1. GL Progress Tests - nationally benchmarked Progress Test Series for Maths, English and Science (for Years 7, 8 and 9).
-They will be used to support our own verdict on student academic progress
+2. GL Progress Tests for Years 7,8 and 9.
+GL progress tests are nationally benchmarked for Maths, English and Science.
+They are used to support our own verdict on student academic progress

 NOT YET ASSESSED